me-badsha/Windows10-Activate-code/README.md

 # Windows10-Activate-code

-GO and copy Given below this text and save it your txt document.
+Copy the avobe link text and save it on your PC txt document.

 ![image](https://user-images.githubusercontent.com/54232503/197377504-690d6807-2b01-47d6-9391-648a6d480f74.png)

 When you save it then you select All file....

 ![image](https://user-images.githubusercontent.com/54232503/197377754-3dc272ab-586d-46d7-b205-9a6465849b12.png)

-Give Name activate.cmd
+Give Name activate.cmd.....

 ![image](https://user-images.githubusercontent.com/54232503/197377789-49e43c3d-62c8-4f8a-b297-b4762886144b.png)

 Then you can see this